 Minskoff Theatre • New York City

-As a courtesy, patrons who use a wheelchair are permitted to purchase one additional ticket for his or her companion.
+As a courtesy, patrons who use a wheelchair are permitted to purchase up to three contiguous companion seats based on availability.
 Wheelchair seating is sold on a first-come, first-serve basis at the theatre box office, by calling the Disney on Broadway hotline at 866-870-2717, or by purchasing through Ticketmaster.
 To purchase online, select the performance of choice and click the wheelchair button in the center of the page, above the map of the Minskoff Theatre.
 This dropdown will point out on the map where the wheelchair accessible, semi-ambulatory, deaf/hard of hearing/blind/low vision preferred seats, and companion seats are located in the theatre.
 This theatre has access to escalators and limited access to an elevator.

 • Wheelchair Accessible Restroom: The Minskoff Theatre is equipped with wheelchair accessible restrooms on the theatre’s Orchestra level, as well as on the Mezzanine level.
 They can be accessed via a main lobby elevator that is strictly designated for guests with disabilities.

 • Seat Accessibility: There are designated wheelchair and companion seating in the rear of the Orchestra section.
 These locations are the ONLY ones that do not involve steps.

 • Services for Guests with Disabilities: Theatre representatives are available to meet patrons with disabilities in the lobby of the building to escort them to their seats.

 D-Scriptive is a state-of-the-art wireless aid for the visually impaired guest which provides pre-recorded audio description to the individual receivers concurrent with the live performance.